 Research

 My research focuses on online learning and sequential decision-making for building efficient, scalable, and trustworthy machine learning systems.
-I work on both system-driven learning theory problems and theory-guided online algorithms for real-world systems, including LLM serving, Mixture-of-Experts (MoE), and edge AI.
-A central theme of my work is integrating learning theory with system design to enable intelligent, resource-aware computation.
+I study both system-driven problems in learning theory and theory-guided algorithms for real-world systems, including LLM serving, Mixture-of-Experts (MoE), and edge AI.
+A central theme of my work is bridging learning theory with system design to enable intelligent, resource-aware computation.

-Openings: I am seeking Research Assistants starting in Summer/Fall 2025 and PhD students starting in Fall 2026.
+Openings: I am seeking PhD students starting in Fall 2026 and Research Assistants starting in Spring 2026.
 If you are interested, please email me your CV and transcripts.
 For more information, please visit this page.

 Bio

 I am an Assistant Professor in the Department of Computer Science at City University of Hong Kong.
-Prior to this, I was a joint postdoc at California Institute of Technology and University of Massachusetts Amherst, working with Prof. Adam Wierman and Prof. Mohammad Hajiesmaili.
-I received my Ph.D. in Electrical and Computer Engineering from Carnegie Mellon University, advised by Prof. Carlee Joe-Wong.
-Before that, I completed my B.E. in Communication Engineering at Nanjing University of Posts and Telecommunications.
+Prior to this, I was a joint postdoc at University of Massachusetts Amherst and California Institute of Technology.
+I received my Ph.D. in Electrical and Computer Engineering from Carnegie Mellon University, after completing a B.E in Communication Engineering at Nanjing University of Posts and Telecommunications.

 News